apple/SwiftUsd/SwiftUsd.docc/AboutThisRepo/Miscellaneous.md

     Script that sets up the Swift Package in `SwiftUsd` with a package manifest, headers, pre-built OpenUSD binaries, and sources.
 See [building locally](<doc:BuildingLocally>).

     - `SwiftUsd/scripts/patch-exploder.py`
     Script that explodes a unified diff into one file per file in the diff.

+- `SwiftUsd/SECURITY.md`
+Security disclosure file.

 - `SwiftUsd/source`
 Parent directory for the Swift bindings for `SwiftUsd`.
 (The "source-of-truth" for the source code and resources provided by this package)